-83 The Haynesville Shale is a Jurassic-age formation that straddles east Texas, northwest Louisiana and 84 southwest Arkansas.
-It is prospective for gas production within a region extending over 170×170 km centred on the Louisiana-Texas border (Figure 1).
-Permeability is in the nanodarcy range (Wang et al., 85 2013a), such that high volume hydraulic fracturing is used to achieve commercial production rates.
-86 87 Typical HF volumes are of the order of tens of thousands of cubic metres per well (Nicot and Scanlon, 2012).
-The Haynesville Shale has been one of the most productive shale plays in the USA: production 88 initiated in 2009 and initially peaked in 2012 at over 6 billion cubic feet per day (bcf/d), fell back over 89 90 the mid 2010s, before increasing again from 2018 onwards, reaching a new peak of over 14 bcf/d in 91 2023 (EIA, 2024).
-92 The Timpson induced seismicity sequence is found within the Haynesville play footprint.
-This sequence has been extensively studied (Frohlich et al., 2014; Fan et al., 2016; Wang et al., 2020), and 93 94 found to be associated with wastewater disposal (WWD) activities.
-The Timpson sequence initiated in 95 2008 and peaked with an M_W 4.8 event in May 2012.
-Seismicity has continued in this sequence, albeit 96 at lower levels, until at least 2020 (Watkins et al., 2023).
-However, whereas the Timpson WWD-97 induced seismicity sequence has received extensive study, hydraulic fracturing activities in the 98 Haynesville Shale have received little attention with respect to induced seismicity.
-Only one confirmed 99 case of HF-IS in the Haynesville play has been identified to date: the August - October 2011 Bienville 100 Parish sequence in northwestern Louisiana, which reached a maximum magnitude of M_L 1.9 (Walter 101 et al., 2016).
+The Haynesville Shale is a Jurassic-age formation that straddles east Texas, northwest Louisiana and southwest Arkansas.
+It is prospective for gas production within a region extending over 170×170 km centred on the Louisiana-Texas border (Fig. 1).
+Permeability is in the nanodarcy range (Wang et al. 2013a), such that high volume hydraulic fracturing is used to achieve commercial production rates.
+Typical HF volumes are of the order of tens of thousands of cubic metres per well (Nicot and Scanlon 2012).
+The Haynesville Shale has been one of the most productive shale plays in the USA: production initiated in 2009 and initially peaked in 2012 at over 6 billion cubic feet per day (bcf/d), fell back over the mid 2010 s, before increasing again from 2018 onwards, reaching a new peak of over 14 bcf/d in 2023 (EIA 2024).

+The Timpson induced seismicity sequence is found within the Haynesville play footprint.
+This sequence has been extensively studied (Frohlich et al. 2014; Fan et al. 2016; Wang et al. 2020), and found to be associated with wastewater disposal (WWD) activities.
+The Timpson sequence initiated in 2008 and peaked with an M_W 4.8 event in May 2012.
+Seismicity has continued in this sequence, albeit at lower levels, until at least 2020 (Watkins et al. 2023).
+However, whereas the Timpson WWD-induced seismicity sequence has received extensive study, hydraulic fracturing activities in the Haynesville Shale have received little attention with respect to induced seismicity.
+Only one confirmed case of HF-IS in the Haynesville play has been identified to date: the August - October 2011 Bienville Parish sequence in northwestern Louisiana, blue squares.
+Shale play boundaries are from EIA (2016).
+The inset map (lower right) shows the position of the study area with respect to the USA which reached a maximum magnitude of M_L 1.9 (Walter et al. 2016).